maxjenius/AgGridPCFTemplate/README.md

 `agDateColumnFilter` setup for any detected date fields so the filter's picker matches the built-in `FluentDateTimeCellEditor`.

+The editor uses a custom Fluent UI picker that starts out displaying `5/4/2025 9:35 PM`.
+Click the field to open a popup where you can quickly choose the month, year, day and time (hour, minute and AM/PM).

 ### Cell Content
 The grid provides several options for controlling how values are displayed inside each cell: